Cigars of the Pharaoh: Critical analysis

 Literary critic Tom McCarthy highlighted the prominent role of tobacco in the story, drawing on the ideas of French philosopher Jacques Derrida to suggest the potential symbolism of this.
 He also suggested that the inclusion of mummified Egyptologists in the story warns readers of the "dangers of mummification through interpretation".

 Adaptations

 Cigars of the Pharaoh was adapted into a 1991 episode of The Adventures of Tintin television series by French studio Ellipse and Canadian animation company Nelvana.
 Directed by Stéphane Bernasconi, Thierry Wermuth voiced the character of Tintin.
-In 2010, the television channel Arte filmed an episode of its documentary series, Sur les traces de Tintin (On the track of Tintin), in Egypt exploring the inspiration and setting of the Cigars of the Pharaoh.
+In 2010, the television channel Arte filmed an episode of its documentary series, Sur les traces de Tintin (On the track of Tintin), in Egypt exploring the inspiration and setting of the Cigars.

 In August 2022, it was announced that Pendulo Studios and Microids would be creating an adventure video game adaptation titled Tintin Reporter – Cigars of the Pharaoh.
 Footage of the game was revealed in March 2023.
 It was released on November 7, 2023 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Nintendo Switch.
 It received mixed reviews at launch due to numerous bugs and technical issues that players encountered.